hunterryan0000/Ryans-JPMC-code/java/module-1/week-8/02_File_IO_Writing/exercise/README.md

 ## Evaluation criteria and functional requirements

-The evaluation of your code is based on the following criteria:

 * The project must not have any build errors.
-* The expected results are sent to a file.
+* The program writes the expected results to a file.
-* Paths to files aren't hard-coded—that is, the code shouldn't need to be changed to run the application for a different file.
+* Paths to files aren't hard-coded—in other words, the user must be able to enter the path to the input file.
 * The unit tests pass as expected.
-  * Note: Tests are provided for the FindAndReplace and FizzWriter exercises only.
+  * Note: Tests are only provided for the FindAndReplace and FizzWriter exercises.

 ## Part One: Create a find and replace program